damianxd/homebridge-vera/README.md

 Update
 ===
-You can use GIT to keep the code updated to the latest version by running the following code on the VeraLink folder:
+You can use GIT to keep the code up to date with latest version by running the following code on the VeraLink folder:

 `git pull`